davidmoten/openapi-to-plantuml-aws-api/README.md

 This is the source for https://openapi-to-puml.davidmoten.org/prod/site/index.html which converts OpenAPI definitions to PlantUML online.
 The site uses AWS API Gateway with Lambda and S3 integrations.

+This project is a very useful resource if you want to have a custom domain name with a valid certificate pointing to an Api Gateway that uses java Lambda and also integrates with an S3 public bucket.

 ## Deployment

 ### Prepare